pazvalentinaleiva-ai/project/README.md

 # project

-This repository contains all files related to my Data Science project.
+This repository contains all files related to my Data Science project

 ## Structure